Endokomuna: 1960s

 Moczar was seen as the second most important person in People's Poland after Gomułka.
 The statements by Moczar and his Partisans appeared daily in the press and television, and their nationalist rhetoric was broadly discussed and analyzed.
 During state events such as army marches, anniversaries and celebrations, cameras often focused on Moczar.
 Polish historian Zygmunt Mańkowski wrote: "Moczar was a man of the people, i.e. he had excellent contact with his subordinates, the Partisans, whom he impressed with his enormous courage.
 He was extremely persuasive in his actions, tall, dark, decisive in his commands and in his entire manner of directing the partisan movements."
+Under the dominance of the Endo-Communist Partisans, socialist Poland promoted the red-and-white Polish flag while sideling the communist red one, and stressed its national character, always discussing "Polish proletariat" or "Polish communism" in its declarations.
+According to Easter, the PZPR "glorified ethno-national homogeneity, resurrecting old stories about national martyrdom in the struggle for independence" and promoted "hatred towards foreigners, particularly Germans and Jews".
+Members of the Endecja movement collaborating with the communists would also attain prominent positions within the state apparatus.

 In 1964, Moczar was promoted to Minister of Internal Affairs, and by 1965, several of his men had taken important posts in the military and the police.
 Moczar promoted a partisan mythology similar to Titoism in Yugoslavia, emphasizing the role of "home communists" in the liberation of Poland.
 The height of Moczar's influence were the years of 1968 and 1969 during the 1968 Polish political crisis.
 In the Six-Day War, Warsaw Pact sided with the Arab armies, who had been trained and equipped by the Soviets, and all Warsaw Pact countries broke off relations with Israel.
 Israeli victory was celebrated by Polish Jews and anti-communist activists - Mieczysław Rakowski noted: "The prevailing mood in our society is satisfaction that ‘our’ Jews are beating ‘Russian’ Arabs".
 Polish Jews "accused the Soviet Union of supporting fascist Nasser" and attacked Polish leadership as well.
 Gomułka reacted to the news with fury, comparing Israeli soldiers to SS men and declaring: "We will not ignore such events as drunken orgies that took place in some institutions to celebrate the victory of Israel."
 He spoke of the need to eliminate "Zionist circles among Polish citizens".